bec-archer/SR80-Manuals/user-manual.md

 After a work order is finalized (no longer a draft), you can still edit an item's intake information — equipment type, machine type, service reasons, and description — **as long as the item hasn't been grabbed by a tech yet**.

-While the item is in **Checked In** status, you'll see a small **pencil icon** on the item card.
-Tap the card to open the edit sheet, make your changes, and tap **Save**.
+While the item is in **Checked In** status, you can edit it from the item card:

+- **On iPad** — small yellow **pencil icon** in the top-right of the item header row (next to the QR code icon and the **Checked In** status pill).
+Tap it to open the edit sheet.
+- **On iPhone** — labeled **Edit** button (pencil glyph + "Edit" text) in a row directly below the hero photo, next to the equipment type label and the QR tag button.
+The header on iPhone keeps just the status pill and the collapse chevron so the buttons aren't crammed against the photo.

+Make your changes, then tap **Save**.

 Once a tech grabs the item (moves it to In Progress), the intake fields lock.
-The pencil icon disappears and tapping the card no longer opens the editor.
+The Edit button disappears and the editor no longer opens.
 This prevents accidental changes to information the tech is already working from.

+#### Adding or Replacing a QR Tag

+If a checked-in item came in without a QR sticker, you can add one from the same Job Detail screen — no need to go back to the new-item form:

+- **On iPad** — tap the small **QR code icon** in the top-right of the item header row.
+It lives next to the pencil icon.
+- **On iPhone** — tap the labeled **Add Tag** button (`qrcode.viewfinder` icon + "Add Tag" text) in the row below the hero photo.
+Once a tag is assigned, the same button shows a green **qrcode** glyph and reads **Tag** — tapping it shows the assigned code.

+Either path opens the QR scanner.
+Point at the sticker, the app links it to the item, and the next tech who scans the equipment lands on this exact item.

 **Photos and notes are never locked.** You can add photos and notes to any item at any status, even after the intake fields are locked.